corda/corda-docs/content/en/docs/corda-enterprise/4.5/operations/ops-index.md

 weight: 100
 ---

-# Corda Enterprise Operations Guide
+# Corda Enterprise operations guide

 The Corda Operations Guide is intended to assist you and your organisation in planning, deploying, and operating an instance of Corda Enterprise.
 Much of the material you can read here is expanded upon throughout the docs, and can be